 Tavernier home prices are not only among the most expensive in Florida, but Tavernier real estate also consistently ranks among the most expensive in America.

-Tavernier is a decidedly white-collar town, with fully 85.41% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Tavernier is a town of service providers, managers, and sales and office workers.
-There are especially a lot of people living in Tavernier who work in management occupations (20.65%), sales jobs (17.06%), and maintenance occupations (12.46%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Tavernier is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Tavernier is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Tavernier who work in sales jobs (16.52%), maintenance occupations (15.58%), and food service (13.68%).

 Another notable thing is that Tavernier is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.